ranma/arm-mcu/stm32f4/README.txt

    CCM RAM:    0x10000000 to 0x1000FFFF 64 KB

-   The STM32F4 microcontrollers can have any of code flash at 0x08000000, system memory (serial boot loader) at 0x1FFF0000, or data ram at 0x20000000 mapped to address 0x00000000, depending on the BOOT0 and BOOT1 pins.
+   The STM32F4 microcontrollers can have any of code flash at 0x08000000, system ROM (boot loader) at 0x1FFF0000, or data RAM at 0x20000000 mapped to address 0x00000000, depending on the BOOT0 and BOOT1 pins.
    This framework assumes BOOT0 is strapped low, mapping code flash to 0x00000000.

    This framework assumes a single stack for both thread and handler modes, using MSP (Main Stack Pointer) at the top of RAM.
 The C heap is